 Peruvian archaeologist Toribio Mejia Xesspe was the first to study and report the Nazca Lines in detail after coming across them, on foot, in 1927.
 In the 1930s as air traffic in the area increased, the lines became better known, eventually attracting a steady stream of tourists.

-It’s often stated that the lines can only be seen from the air; however, this is a myth.
-A 2007 study that looked at 1,500 drawings in the Palpa region found that “each and every geoglyph” can be spotted from the ground.
+It's often stated that the lines can only be seen from the air; however, this is a myth.
+Research presented in 2007 that looked at 1,500 drawings in the Palpa region found that "each and every geoglyph" can be spotted from the ground.

 The purpose of the lines continues to elude researchers and remains a matter of conjecture.
-Ancient Nazca culture was prehistoric, which means they left no written records.
+The Nazca culture was prehistoric, which means that they didn't leave any written records.

-One idea is that they are linked to the heavens with some of the lines representing constellations in the night sky.
+One idea is that the Nazca Lines are linked to the heavens, with some of the lines representing constellations in the night sky.
 Another idea is that the lines play a role in pilgrimage, with one walking across them to reach a sacred place such as Cahuachi and its adobe pyramids.
 Yet another idea is that the lines are connected with water, something vital to life yet hard to get in the desert, and may have played a part in water-based rituals.